 In the last year of seminary, students enroll in SM 501 Integrative Seminar.
 In this class students demonstrate their ability to integrate their knowledge of the theological disciplines with their practice and skill in ministry.
 This small group experience enables students to write a statement of faith (required by many denominations for ordination) and correlate that statement with a ministry application paper in which students apply their "stated" theology to a ministry issue, which is required by many denominations for ordination, and to examine that statement in small group reflection.
+Students also will create an updated Seminary Formation Plan which includes thoughts on life after seminary.

-For more information, contact the Supervised Ministry Office at 630-705-8251.
+For more information, contact the Supervised Ministry Office at 630-620-2173.